christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.0.4 =
+* Fixed: error on License Activation screen when there's only one extension installed
+* Fixed: only return 1 book for book widget when used with multi-author extension

 = 4.0.3 =
 * Fixed: Truncate meta description around 200 chars
 * Fixed: Add description, open graph, and twitter card meta tags to taxonomy grids